dnsimple/dnsimple-support/content/articles/getting-started-ssl-certificates.markdown

 In some limited instances, you may need to use a [custom CSR](/articles/what-is-csr) to acquire a new certificate.
 Check your web server's documentation to determine if you do.

-**You are not required to transfer or host a domain with us to purchase an SSL certificate**.
-You can purchase an SSL certificate for a domain, even if the domain is hosted elsewhere or registered with another registrar.
+**You are not required to transfer or host a domain with us to request an SSL certificate**.
+You can acquire a Comodo SSL certificate for a domain, even if the domain is hosted elsewhere or registered with another registrar.
+Let's Encrypt certificates can be requested only for domains resolving with us.
 Read the [ordering section](/articles/purchasing-ssl-certificates#order) of the article explaing SSL purchasing for more information.

 ## Choose the certificate product